dorukardahan/twitterapi-io-mcp/docs/endpoints/upload_media_v2.md

 ## Description

-Upload media to twitter.You must set the login_cookie.You can get the login_cookie from /twitter/user_login_v2.Trial operation price: $0.003 per call.
+Upload media to twitter.
+You must set the login_cookie.
+You can get the login_cookie from /twitter/user_login_v2.
+Trial operation price: $0.003 per call.

 ## Example (curl)